 You can find out more about any of these by contacting your local authority.

-If you don’t know the name of your local authority, you can find it at GOV.UK.
-The GOV.UK website has a link to the Convention of Scottish Local Authorities (COSLA) website at www.cosla.gov.uk, and individual local authority websites.
+If you don’t know the name of your local authority, you can find it on the Convention of Scottish Local Authorities (COSLA) website at www.cosla.gov.uk, and individual local authority websites.

 - Check whether you’re getting all the benefits you’re entitled to